Hubbard and Heisenberg models on hyperbolic lattices: Metal-insulator transitions, global antiferromagnetism, and enhanced boundary fluctuations: Results

 As described in Appendix~\ref{sec:app_spin} the limit of $\epsilon\rightarrow0$ and the thermodynamic limit have to be taken carefully.
-Taking the limit $\epsilon\rightarrow0$ on finite lattices leads to divergencies in the correction [Fig.~\ref{fig:spin_wave}] and only in the thermodynamic limit $\frac{1}{\sqrt{N_s}}\rightarrow0$ the correct results are recovered.
+Taking the limit $\epsilon\rightarrow0$ on finite lattices leads to divergencies in the correction (Fig.~\ref{fig:spin_wave}) and only in the thermodynamic limit $\frac{1}{\sqrt{N_s}}\rightarrow0$ the correct results are recovered.

 The average corrections in the bulk converge to values smaller than $\frac{1}{2}$ on the largest available lattice sizes for all three lattice geometries [Fig.~\ref{fig:spin_wave}(a)], meaning that the Néel state in the bulk is weakened, but still present in the case of spin $1/2$ degrees of freedom.
-The maximal correction $\langle \hat{b}_{\bm{i}}^{\dagger}\hat{b}_{\bm{i}}^{\phantom{\dagger}}\rangle_{\mathrm{max}}$ on the other hand side is above $\frac{1}{2}$, such that it is large enough to destroy the magnetic moment on the corresponding sites.
+The maximal correction $\langle \hat{b}_{\bm{i}}^{\dagger}\hat{b}_{\bm{i}}^{\phantom{\dagger}}\rangle_{\mathrm{max}}$, however, is above $\frac{1}{2}$, such that it is large enough to destroy the magnetic moment on the corresponding sites.

 In Fig.~\ref{fig:spin_wave_local} the local correction of the $\{8,3\}$ lattice with $n_l=4$ layers at $\epsilon=0.01$ can be seen.
 The correction $\langle \hat{b}_{\bm{i}}^{\dagger}\hat{b}_{\bm{i}}^{\phantom{\dagger}}\rangle$ depends strongly on the coordination number of the corresponding lattice site.
 In the bulk, where every site has $q=3$ neighbors, the correction is small.
 In the edge layer most sites are connected to only two neighboring sites, forming short one-dimensional sections.
 Therefore the correction on a given site is larger the greater the distance to the nearest site with $q = 3$ neighbors.
-This result is consistent with the absence of long-range order in one dimension, as predicted by spin wave theory.
+This result is consistent with the absence of long-range order in one dimension, as predicted by spin-wave theory.
 Similar qualitative observations for the other lattice geometries can be found in Fig.~\ref{fig:spin_wave_more_latt} of Appendix~\ref{sec:add_spin}.